AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 ```

+ML models privacy risks are evaluated according to the model produced rather than the method employed.
+Two broad groups are defined, depending on whether data points from the training set are stored within the model or not.

-To evaluate privacy risks, ML models are classified according to the architecture of the models produced.
-The first category are all those methods which data is required to be stored as part of the model to make predictions, and the second one are the ones which no not contain embedded data.
-This include Instance-based (some refers to them as *lazy learners*) and Foundation Models also known as *encoder-decoder* architecture models.
-While the first subgroup explicitly include data, Foundation models contain pre-processed data, and are typically designed so that they can subsequently be rapidly repurposed for a range of related classification or regression tasks.
+The first group are considered as high risk in terms of privacy leakage as the output model contains embedded data.
+Include Instance-based (some refers to them as *lazy learners*) and Foundation Models (also known as *encoder-decoder* architecture models).
+While Instance-based methods explicitly include data, Foundation Models contain pre-processed data, and are typically designed so that they can subsequently be rapidly repurposed for a range of related classification or regression tasks.

-In the second category, where models do not embed data, techniques are grouped depending on privacy risk they pose at the output check time.
-So it is about the type of output produced.
-Specifically the key question is whether models are designed to predict:
+The second group, where models do not embed data, techniques are grouped depending on the type of privacy risk they pose at the output check time.
+The key question is whether models are designed to predict:

-- numerical values (*regression models*)
-- class probabilities (*classification*)
-- semi-structured outputs (e.g. segmented images)
-- unstructured outputs (e.g free text responses)
+- *Numerical values:* when the model predict measurable numbers in real-world quantities, such as height, weight or temperature (regression models)
+- *Class probabilities:* these are numbers between 0 and 1 (or 0% to 100%) representing how confident the model is that something belongs to a specific category.
+For example, '60% chance of rain today' or '70% cat, 30% dog'. (classification)
+- *Semi-structured outputs:* those predictions are more flexible than the previous type, it's organised but not fixed.
+It can be a combination of labels, text, lists, etc. (e.g. segmented images)
+- *Unstructured outputs:* when the output does not have a predefined format or structure, like raw text, images, audio, etc.(e.g free text responses)

 > [!NOTE]
 > *It is important to note that almost all Machine Learning Algorithms can be trained to create classification or regression models.*